sarminb/VeenaFarewell/Veena.md

 <style scoped> { font-size:24px;}</style>
 ---

+### Ankitha Says:
+#### Veena: Hey Veena, all the best for the next venture.
+I didn’t get a chance to work with you closely.
+You have immense knowledge in your domain which makes you a superwoman.
+You are an amazing and humble person.
+Hope to see you around soon.
 ---
+:heart::purple_heart::green_heart::blue_heart:

 #### Please first copy everything from this line to the next one and paste it underneath the line below.
 Write your message here,
 ---
 :heart::purple_heart::green_heart::blue_heart: